scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Socrates:** `$ ssh netris.rocketnine.space`
 **Socrates:** enjoy a game, get back to me in 5

+*Glaucon, Adeimantus, and Thrasymachus each try the game.*

 **Adeimantus:** wow, better than BSD `tetris` [^bsd]
 **Thrasymachus:** Cool
 **Socrates:** good, right?